The First Two Years

 Only one terminal AM degree is offered, in Medical Anthropology.
 Preference for admission to this program is given to students and practitioners in the health professions.

-- The terminal AM in Medical Anthropology requires eight four-credit courses, including one of the proseminars (2650a or 2650b), an ethnography course, and three courses in medical anthropology.
+- The terminal AM in Medical Anthropology requires eight four-credit courses, including Genealogies of Social Anthropology at Harvard (A2900), an ethnography course, and three courses in medical anthropology.
 Only one course may be included that is outside of social anthropology.

 - A thesis is required for the AM in Medical Anthropology.
 The thesis must be read and accepted by two department members.